Careers

 Duration

-The internship program is a ten-week program which commences on Monday, June 1, 2024, and ends Friday, August 9, 2024.
-A student may enroll for less than 10 weeks with the approval of OAD.
+The internship program is a ten-week program which commences on Monday, June 2, 2025, and ends Friday, August 8, 2025.
+A student may enroll for less than ten weeks with the approval of OAD.

 We believe in compensating interns for their work.
 Yet, as a nonprofit with limited resources, we strongly encourage students to seek funding through their law school’s public interest resources.
 If a student is unable to obtain funding from school, OAD will provide a stipend at a rate of $20 per hour.
 If a student receives funding from school and that funding is less than the total amount OAD would pay over the internship program, OAD will pay the difference.
 OAD’s contribution will not exceed $7000 and will be paid biweekly through OAD’s regular payroll system and subject to taxes.